-- 1. A meeting between the student and Campus Coordinator for Nursing Program/s will be arranged by the Campus Coordinator for Nursing Program/s. - 2.
-At the meeting, the policy will be reviewed and a plan will be developed which may include obtaining clinical agency permission for the student to practice in their facility.
+- 1. A meeting between the student and the campus director will be arranged by the campus director. - 2.
+At the meeting, the policy will be reviewed, and a plan will be developed which may include obtaining clinical agency permission for the student to practice in their facility.
 If the student cannot meet all clinical program requirements, the student will be referred for career counseling. - 3.
 Documentation of the meeting will be placed in the student's file.